learn-co-curriculum/skills-based-js-intro-to-variables/README.md

 - Declare a variable without assigning a value
 - Declare and define a variable
-- Explain multi-line variable assignment (with the comma operator!)
+- Explain multi-line variable assignment
 - Explain how local and global variables differ

 ## About